Jeannette Thurber: Life

 In addition to race and gender issues, Thurber championed the idea of a federally-funded conservatory and was very pointed about the fact that the United States was the only industrialized nation that did not provide government monies for the arts.
 Thurber "precipitated public debate over the appropriateness of a federally funded Conservatory of music in a capitalist society".
-In fact, the Institute of Musical Art of the City of New York, chartered in 1904 with the backing of Andrew Carnegie, was a privately funded institution and became her chief competition, and there is no indication in the public record that they accepted blacks, the handicapped or even women.
+In fact, the Institute of Musical Art of the City of New York, chartered in 1904 with the backing of Andrew Carnegie, was a privately funded institution and became her chief competition, and there is no indication in the public record that they accepted African Americans, people with disabilities, or women.
 The school ultimately morphed into the Juilliard School.
 (Carnegie also was a founding patron of Thurber's Conservatory though some research suggests that other than a small amount from L. Horton and Andrew Carnegie, Thurber is the only one who contributed financial backing.)

 Thurber's continuing difficulties in securing funding for her school—either public or private—and her flagging energy as she grew older, contributed to the demise of the school, but her success did as well: music schools started springing up, competing for faculty and students.
 On the other hand, her school was written out of the record of musical history well before the doors had even closed.
 "It is conspicuously absent from Elson's National Music of America, written in 1899, nor is there any reference to it in Waldo Selden Pratt's 1909 History of Music, yet the school was still advertising nationally and enrolling hundreds of students."

 Scholars suggest it could be because the school had been pigeon-holed as being "specifically successful in helping students of foreign birth and certain special classes, like the blind and those of Negro blood".
 Or because the orchestra had a "a sprinkling of girls", as the New York Evening Post reported in 1899.

 Thurber lived to be almost 96, dying in 1946 as a woman who "combined her love of music with an entrepreneurial imagination, the management skills of the labor negotiator, and a profound dedication to music education—qualities that mark her, even to this day, as one of the most intelligent, effective patrons ever to take a stand for American music".